 Because TMD presents itself uniquely from person to person, there is no “cookie cutter” treatment plan.
 Your treatment may involve only one, or several, interventions and therapies, depending on your symptoms.

-One of the more common treatments is a custom-designed oral appliance that will help “train” your jaw back into proper alignment, and to provide relief from pain.
-Oral appliances that treat TMD must be custom made, because that ensures a precise fit, which is critical for patient comfort while wearing the device (if you don’t wear it because it’s uncomfortable, the appliance is doing you no good), and the effectiveness of your treatment.
+One of the more common treatments is a custom-designed oral appliance.
+A custom oral appliance will help “train” your jaw back into proper alignment, and to provide relief from pain.
+Oral appliances that treat TMD must be custom made.
+Doing so ensure a precise fit, which is critical for patient comfort while wearing the device and the effectiveness of your treatment.
+Remember, what good is the appliance doing you if you don’t wear it because it’s uncomfortable?,

 Looking for a Solution for a Never-ending Headache?